WunderMF/Gid/README.md

 ## Features
 - Notifies when a user comes online or goes offline.
 - Notifies when a user connects or disconnects from a voice channel.
+- Logs all the notifications in a separate channel to avoid spam.
 - Keeps track of when a user was last online.
+- Dynamic @Voice role to mention all users only in voice chat.

 ## Commands